BrandenEK/Blasphemous.Randomizer/docs/README.md

 ---

-### Autotracking
-Beginning with Randomizer 2.0.9, autotracking for the poptracker pack has been disabled

----

 ### Available commands
 - Press the 'backslash' key to open the debug console
 - Type the desired command followed by the parameters all separated by a single space